jcolag/entropy-arbitrage/2025-12-25-first-contact-2.md

  >
  > **SLOANE**: You do have books in the twenty-fourth century?

-They do, but really only Shakespeare and some corporate slop from the 1930s, and [**Moby Dick**](https://en.wikipedia.org/wiki/Moby-Dick) doesn't fall into either category...
+They do, but really only Shakespeare and some corporate slop from the 1930s, and {% wiki Moby-Dick|**Moby Dick**|en %} doesn't fall into either category...

 Also, how did we get **Enterprise** instead of a Lily Sloane series?
 Nothing in the past two films tops this scene, and not primarily because of Patrick Stewart, and certainly none of **Enterprise** measures up to it...